From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budgets. Let us help your Saskatchewan business with its paid ads.

 Google's second option for qualifying businesses is their Local Service Ads.
 Using Local Service Ads, you get charged a flat fee for each lead the platform generates.
 Plumbers, electricians, roofers, and heating installers in Saskatchewan often use Google Local Service Ads.

 Facebook Ads can also be used to target people in Saskatchewan.
 The process is a little simpler since it just requires setting up a campaign with ad sets with geographic restrictions to ZIP codes in Saskatchewan.
-For all types of Saskatchewan businesses, we often use Facebook Ads.
+For all types of Saskatchewan small businesses, we often use Facebook Ads.

-Maintaining fresh ad creatives is key to social ads.
+Maintaining fresh ad creatives is key to social media ads.
 The performance of your campaign will gradually decline if you do not rotate your ad creatives every couple of weeks.
 A weekly change in ad creative is often recommended for higher-spend ad campaigns.

 However, this benefit can also be a curse, since conversion rates are typically lower when people aren't closer to making an immediate purchase.